mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

   /**
    * Function to start audio recording
-   * Audio is buffered and callback executed after exceeding a certain size or time */ async function startRecording() {
+   * Audio is buffered and flushes after exceeding a certain size or after a certain time interval, then executes the callback
+   */
+  async function startRecording() {
     isRecording.value = true;